juanroldan1989/gitops-manifests-repo/README.md

 - Rollback and Auditing: Since all changes to your Kubernetes manifests are version-controlled in Git, you can easily roll back to a previous state if something goes wrong.
 Additionally, the Git history provides an audit trail of all changes made.

 - Improved Developer Experience: Developers focus on writing code and updating manifests, while ArgoCD handles the deployment process, simplifying the overall experience.

+## Contributing

+Contributions are welcome and greatly appreciated!
+If you would like to contribute to this project, please follow the guidelines within [CONTRIBUTING.md](CONTRIBUTING.md).

+## License

+This project is licensed under the terms of the [MIT License](LICENSE).